DanielIVirlan/BlackJack-public-Beta-0.0.3/README.md

 #### - Choose your nickname and avatar
 #### - Press the hit button to draw a card, if hit button becomes red score has surpassed 21 as well as stay button and the game goes further
 #### - If the player has done a BlackJack , meaning his sum is 21 , the hit button and stay button will become automatically red and the game goes further
-#### - Press the stay button in order to stay and let the dealer and bots play
+#### - Press the stay button in order to stay and let the dealer play
 #### - Press retry after the games end to start a new one